 BIPOC and white residents are equally likely to say things in Oregon are headed in the right direction (45%) (Q1).

-- By area, ruralites are much more wary.
+- By area, rural Oregonians are much more wary.
 More than half (57%) say things are off on the wrong track.
 Meanwhile, about half of urbanites say things are headed in the right direction (49%).

 Rural and urban residents are about equally likely to express concern about the health of their communities when it comes to coronavirus, with urban residents ever so slightly more concerned (74% to 79%) (Q4).

-- There is similarly almost no difference between rural and urban residents when it comes to concern about the economy in the wake of Covid-19 (85% to 83%) (Q5).
+- There is similarly almost no difference between rural and urban residents regarding concern about the economy in the wake of Covid-19 (85% to 83%) (Q5).

 White residents are somewhat more concerned about the economy than BIPOC residents (86% to 74%).
 This figure could reflect partisan differences.

-Rural areas of the state have been hit especially hard by painful impacts from the pandemic, drought, and wildfires.
-More than half of rural Oregonians rate economic conditions as poor or very poor (57%) (Q6).
+Rural areas of the state have been hit especially hard by the painful impacts of the pandemic, drought, and wildfires.
+More than half of rural Oregonian’s rate economic conditions as poor or very poor (57%) (Q6).